 10. Zola is buried among other famous writers

 After his death, Zola was originally buried in the Montmartre cemetery in Paris.
 5 years later, his remains were removed and placed in the Pantheon.
-The Pantheon is a massive mausoleum in Paris that contains the remains of famous French citizens like Voltaire, Marie Curie and Jean-Jacques Rousseau.
+The Pantheon is a massive mausoleum in Paris that contains the remains of famous French citizens like Voltaire, Marie Curie, and Jean-Jacques Rousseau.

 During the ceremony honoring Zola’s placement in the Pantheon, there was even an assassination attempt on Dreyfus who was present for the service, showing that even so long after the affair was settled, there were still some French citizens that were against Dreyfus’ acquittal.

 Zola shares his resting place with infamous French writers Victor Hugo and Alexandre Dumas!
 If you find yourself in Paris, I definitely recommend taking a trip to the Pantheon.
-Not only are their some pretty amazing French authors, intellectuals, and scientists buried there, the architecture is impressive, and it is located in Latin Quarter in the 5th arrondissement.
+Not only are there some pretty amazing French authors, intellectuals, and scientists buried there, the architecture is impressive, and it is located in the Latin Quarter in the 5th arrondissement.

 I hope you enjoyed learning more about this French literary star!
-I personally recommend checking out the English translation of his Les Rougon-Macquart series, to get an insiders look into France in the 19th century.
+I personally recommend checking out the English translation of his Les Rougon-Macquart series, to get an insider’s look into France in the 19th century.

 Have any of you read Zola’s works already?!
 Don’t be afraid to share your thoughts in the comments below, and happy reading!